 Train the user that not all MFA requests are correct and how the user can detect malicious attempts.
 Many MFA users are not familiar with this type of attack and would not understand they are approving a malicious MFA notification.
-Number matching and additional context improves the MFA security posture.
+Number matching and additional context improve the MFA security posture.

 Hopefully, this blog gives some insights into new attacks like MFA spamming/ MFA fatigue.
-Of course, above solutions are some preventions that can improve the security posture.
+Of course, the above solutions are some preventions that can improve the security posture.
 There are more preventions and hunting options available.

 Microsoft: Use number matching